Aakash-k-25-6/sample-to-test/README.md

 # sample-to-test
 For exploring GIT BASH

-Jsut to check the new push
+Just to check the new push
+Second push test